Categories

 Families with more than one child aged 5 or under in care can get a higher subsidy for their second child and younger children.

 The ‘standard rate child’ is usually the eldest CCS eligible child aged 5 or under.
-From 10 July 2023, the standard rate child will get the standard CCS rates.
+The standard rate child will get the standard CCS rates.

 The ‘higher rate child’ is the second and any younger children aged 5 or under.
 The higher rate for second and younger children is calculated using the for second and younger children.